 A foot deformity is an abnormal foot structure.
 The bones, joints, ligaments, tendons, and muscles in your feet are designed for strength and flexibility so you can stand and walk with ease.

-A foot deformity may affect the normal function of the foot, causing pain or other challenges like changing how you walk.
+A foot deformity may affect the normal function of the foot, causing foot pain or other challenges like changing how you walk.

 Some people are born with a foot deformity or a certain foot structure that puts them at risk of developing a foot deformity.
 Changes in the structure of your feet may also occur from an injury or underlying disease.